Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Introduction

+In this paper, we prove a form of quantitative Brownian regularity of the KPZ fixed point with a certain rate function $f$ as defined below in Theorem~\ref{thm: main informal}.
+Such quantitative control on the Radon-Nikodym derivative requires much more detailed analysis of the geometry of the geodesics and many novel ideas and techniques than what is needed to prove just the absolute continuity of the KPZ fixed point.
+In page 3 in \cite{sarkar2021brownian}, the authors point out that stronger control on the Radon-Nikodym derivative will require new ideas and estimates.
+Indeed, except for the use of the Brownian Gibbs property (in fact, we need its strong formulation from the recent paper \cite{dauvergne2024wienerdensitiesairyline}) and the coupling between the Airy sheet and Airy line ensemble, our proof of Theorem~\ref{thm: main informal} in this paper proceeds along very different lines to that in \cite{sarkar2021brownian}.

 Before proceeding further, we need to discuss a bit about the initial condition of the KPZ fixed point.
-First, we need an appropriate definition of `support' compatible with the `max-plus' nature of the directed landscape.

-\begin{definition}(max-plus support) Let $f:\R\to \R\cup \{-\infty\}$ be a Borel function.
-We define the \textbf{max-plus} support of $f$ to be the set
+For $t>0$, recall the definition of \emph{$t$-finitary} initial data from \cite{sarkar2021brownian}. \begin{definition}($t$-finitary) Let $h_0:\R\to \R \cup \{-\infty\}$ be a locally bounded measurable function such that

 \end{definition}